-UW has established a separate Compliance Function under the HoLC&OR to assist the Board and ExCo in assessing and managing effectively the statutory and regulatory risks faced by the Company.
-The HoLC&OR reports to the Board and Risk & Compliance Committee and has a dotted reporting line to the CEO on operational issues.
+UW has established a separate Compliance Function under the Head of Legal & Compliance (HoL&C) to assist the Board and ExCo in assessing and managing effectively the statutory and regulatory risks faced by the Company.
+The HoL&C reports to the Board and Risk & Compliance Committee and has a dotted reporting line to the CEO on operational issues.
 The Compliance Function is operationally independent from ExCo and has unfettered access to the Board.